Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 ## (Q3) Bacterial Edge Detection (10)

-We talked about engineered *E.coli* which detects light earlier in the quarter.
+We have talked about engineered *E.coli* which detects light earlier in the quarter.

 Building on earlier [work](https://www.nature.com/articles/nature04405) first published in 2005, Jeff Tabor and colleagues eventually demonstrated a bacterial edge detection system.

 In their system a bacterial lawn (i.e., a uniform layer of identically engineered bacteria growing on a plate) detect a light-encoded image.
 The bacteria are initially all the same but, depending on whether they are exposed to light or not, send or receive small molecule-encoded signals that diffuse across the light/dark boundary.

-Only bacteria positioned at the boundary between light and dark express an enzyme that results in formation of a dark pigment (HINT: see Figure on next page and also the primary [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775486/) article).
+Only bacteria positioned at the boundary between light and dark express an enzyme that results in formation of a dark pigment (HINT: see Figure and also the primary [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2775486/) article).

 <figure>
 <a href="/assets/images/pset8_fig.2.png"><img src="/assets/images/pset8_fig.2.png"></a>